No. 03 · Nurse-led

 What I tell everyone.

-Rare: allergic reaction to the product, infection at injection points (good aftercare prevents this).
+Rare: allergic reaction to the product.
+Infection at injection points (good aftercare prevents this).

-NMC-registered, fully indemnified, and on the regulators’ lists at NMC, Save Face and JCCP.
+NMC-registered.
+Fully indemnified.
+On the regulators’ lists at NMC, Save Face and JCCP.

 Common questions